smartems/smartems/docs/sources/features/datasources/_index.md

 ## Data source plugins

-Since grafana 3.0 you can install data sources as plugins.
-Checkout [smartEMS.net](https://grafana.com/plugins) for more data sources.
+Since smartems 3.0 you can install data sources as plugins.
+Checkout [smartEMS.net](https://smartems.com/plugins) for more data sources.